What really happens when you make a complaint to the

 Parliamentary and Health Service Ombudsman.

 PHSOtheFACTS have been lobbying PHSO and Parliament since 2013 in an attempt to improve the quality of complaint handling and hold the Ombudsman to account.
 In April 2017 Rob Behrens CBE replaced Dame Julie Mellor as the Ombudsman.
-Under his leadership PHSO began a new three year reform programme two years on it is difficult to see whether this has delivered any real improvements.
-The Service Charter customer satisfaction data, the one ‘external’ measure, is yet to reach the same levels achieved under Julie Mellor.
+Under his leadership PHSO began a new ‘back to basics’ three year reform programme which is now complete.
+From the chart below you can see that services to the public have all fallen significantly in that time.

 If you have a strong case against a public body then your best option may be to find a solicitor who will give you a no-win no-fee deal and take that body directly to court rather than waste your time with the Ombudsman.
 A flawed Ombudsman’s report can be used against you in court.
 Bear in mind that the whole complaint system and that includes legal challenges is set up in favour of the public bodies.